je2mz/zomZomHappyFunZone/playableCharacters/Bard.md

   **Targets:** Multiple / 5x5

-  **Heals:** 1d4 +2/per turn
+  **Heals:** 1d4 +2/per round

-  **Description:** All allies within a 5x5 radius around you will heal once at the end of your turn -or- at the end of an ally's turn (if walked into range), whichever comes first.
+  **Description:** All allies within a 5x5 radius around you will heal once at the end of your turn -or- at the start of an ally's turn (if walked into range), whichever comes first.
 They will also have advantage on attack rolls, and disadvantage on attack rolls against them.
 This aura will remain active until stopped/broken by an attack from an enemy.

 ### Adrenaline Aura